Entrepreneurs may be able to avoid bankruptcy by anticipating difficulties - if they keep a close eye on the financial situation of their business.

 The insolvency administrator will dispose of the debtor’s assets.
 Taking into account decisions taken by the creditors’ meeting/committee, the insolvency administrator takes the fundamental economic decisions in the proceedings (restructuring, continuation of the business, liquidation), notably within a going-concern procedure.

 Entrepreneurs having experienced bankruptcy should not lose confidence in their ability to embark on a new business.

 The federal justice portal provides a one-stop shop for finding the addresses of courts and judicial authorities.

-The application to file for bankruptcy must be made to the relevant court, in most cases the district court covering the business’s registered office.
+The Application to file for bankruptcy must be submitted to the relevant court.
+In most cases it is the district court covering the business’s registered office.

 An application for the granting of exemption from any residual debt should also be submitted by natural persons (entrepreneurs).
 Otherwise the court must inform the debtor about this possibility.
 Once notified, the debtor then has two weeks in which to submit his application.